Optimizing tree decompositions in MSO: Proof of the Dealternation Lemma

-Thus, we have found a separation forest $F=F_m$ of $G$ such that: (i) $F$ is reduced and has optimum width, and (ii) the $t$-alternation of $F$ is bounded by $f(k)$.
+Thus, we have found an elimination forest $F=F_m$ of $G$ such that: (i) $F$ is reduced and has optimum width, and (ii) the $t$-alternation of $F$ is bounded by $f(k)$.
 Hence, $F$ satisfies property~\dlref{it:few-factors}.
 Finally, note that property~\dlref{it:few-context-factors} is also satisfied for $F$ due to Lemma~\ref{lem:children-bound}, because $F$ is reduced. \end{proof}